justinstroudbah/treescan-go/README.md

 This is a rough skeleton of how things should work.
 Very much a work in progress, assume there be dragons everywhere.

+### Progress/Notes/Cautions

+* The build is broken currently, but not by much.
+Tinkering with different ways to handle rule files.
+My idea is as follows:
+  * One JSON file (see scripts directory) that specifies the rule filenames and the node context they scan (method invocations, class declarations, etc.)
+  * Each rule is a separate .js script file in the same directory as the abpve config file.
+  * Why?
+To keep the process lean.
+Don't do any processing if you don't have to.

 ### Current Issues

 This is just stuff I know about and will be fixing soon: